-Our Outdoor Centre sleeps 10 - 24 in bedrooms/dorms, we can also accommodate 16 camping on-site.
+Our R&R Retreat Centre sleeps 10 - 24 in bedrooms/dorms, we can also accommodate 16 camping on-site.
 Ideal for groups, schools, families, in fact anyone wanting to spend time together in a beautiful rural setting.
 You can even bring a couple of dogs!

 We provide real value-for-money facilities with a large self-catering kitchen, toilet and shower facilities, as well as a cosy log-burner and lots of extra bits and bobs.
 Our Centre is situated in its own grounds, in open farmland, on the edge of the picture-postcard village of Worth Matravers, 20 minutes walk from the Jurassic Coast section of the South West Coast Path.

 Prices from £350 per night

 Sleeps up to 24 people

 Children, families, walkers, runners, climbers, mountain-bikers, in fact just about everyone loves our centre with its rustic feel and wide open space.
 Our wheelchair-accessible centre is available all-year-round for weekends and longer breaks.

 Being next to a World Heritage Site and in an area of special scientific interest (SSI) the centre also offers an ideal base for field studies, social education programmes, appreciation of living and learning skills.
 Our centre is owned by MYTime charity - booking your stay would help us to support young carers from across Dorset and the UK, by bringing them to Worth Matravers for a young carers' break.

 - Camping for 16 at £7 pp/pn